Welcome to The Craft-E-Kittens Cabin : Rainbow Roots & Moonshadow Cats.

 Beany died 1st March 2019 after a sudden relapse of existing illness, he died peacefully in his sleep happy and quite literally surrounded by his fur-siblings.
 We (myself and Johnny) had been beside him all day and he was fine (a little sleepier than usual but it wasn't out of the norm for him during a bout of FIV flare-up).. we nipped indoors to finally grab a little food and some rest meaning to go back out at 2/3am but we overslept until 8am and as if by fate - were detained with orders to complete before we could make it back out to the cabin - finally getting there at 10am... to find our beauty had JUST passed (still vaguely warm - but ... firm).

-Something that still haunts my thoughts - is that WHAT IF - ... what if we had woken up earlier, what if I had for once in my stupid plans thought NO sod the orders for a few hours, the cats need us first... (that IS my primary concern after all, but I'm so terrified of bloody eBay's complaints etc all the time) but would our beauty have had those final hours with us in our arms or would he simply have... panicked more with us beside him and not sought the comfort of his fur-sisters as he did in the end?
+Something that still haunts my thoughts - are the WHAT IFs ... what if we had woken up earlier, what if I had for once in my stupid plans thought NO sod the orders for a few hours, the cats need us first... (that IS my primary concern after all, but I'm so terrified of bloody eBay's status system all the time) but would our beauty have had those final hours with us in our arms or would he simply have... panicked more with us beside him and not sought the comfort of his fur-sisters as he did in the end?

-The worst feelings / flash backs of guilt I have are of earlier that day telling him off (not meanly.. just "mummy knows best" kind of thing) for not eating his food and instead going to flop across the sofa beside me with his paws outstretched like all he wanted to do with lay and hug :-(
+The worst flashbacks of guilt I have are of earlier that day telling him off (in a "mummy knows best" kind of way) for not eating his food and instead going to flop across the sofa beside me with his paws outstretched like all he wanted to do with lay and hug :-(

 Pumpkin couldn't cope emotionally without him and her health deteriorated - I would say "rapidly" but she held on for a month, putting up with us spoon feeding her, cleaning her eyes, clearing her nose as she developed a slight breathing issue ... and all the time was searching and crying out for Beany :'(.
 She passed 5th April 2019 in my arms in the small house (she was laying across her favourite board with furry material on it and I had my arms as much around her as possible.
 She panicked ever so slightly and had a mad five minutes of charging around the house as if saying "I REFUSE to leave without my Lil Smushy (beany)" but then laid down with her head on my hand and looked directly into my eyes saying it was time... if I could stay with her and show her how she had to ... go.